LISTEN TO THIS ARTICLE:

 What do psychedelic drugs do in the brain?

 Psilocybin acts on the brain’s prefrontal cortex, the part of the brain that controls thoughts, mood, and perception.
-The drug affects how nerve cells communicate with each other using chemical signals.
+The drug affects how nerve cells communicate with each other using chemical signals, such as serotonin.

-In recent trials, researchers found that taking psilocybin in a carefully prescribed way and in a monitored setting is medically safe.
+In recent trials, researchers found that taking magic mushrooms in a carefully prescribed way and in a monitored setting is medically safe.

 Furthermore, psilocybin may help bring about lasting psychological and behavioral changes.
 Participants in early studies reported improved mood both immediately and within one week after treatment.
 For anyone in the depths of depression, this could literally be a lifesaver.